 —Cynthia Flaxman Frank

 Cynthia received a B.A. from Yale University in 1989, and an M.F.A. in graphic design from Yale University in 1995.
-She is currently owner of Cynthia Frank Design, and Partner in PAC3, an award winning public art collaboration with architect Carrie Gault, based on a mutual interest in dynamic form/space relationships.
+She currently teaches full time at University of North Carolina Charlotte.
+She is the owner of Cynthia Frank Design, and Partner in PAC3, an award-winning public art collaboration.
 Cynthia has taught and served as a visiting critic at The Philadelphia College of Art and The Yale School of Art.
-She currently teaches at University of North Carolina Charlotte.
-She has served on the Boards of AIGA Charlotte, Founders’ Circle Affiliate of the Mint Museum Craft + Design and The Wall Poems of Charlotte, an ongoing public mural project that celebrates North Carolina’s literary heritage.
-In her spare time, she sings with VOX, a semi-professional choir, runs copious miles, plays guitar, and writes and records original songs.
+She has served on the Boards of AIGA Charlotte, Founders’ Circle Affiliate of the Mint Museum Craft + Design and The Wall Poems of Charlotte.
+In her spare time, she sings with VOX, a semi-professional choir, and writes and records original songs.